Fivell/policies/source/sections/13-disaster_recovery_policy.md

 # 13. Disaster Recovery Policy

-The Datica Contingency Plan establishes procedures to recover Datica following a disruption resulting from a disaster.
-This Disaster Recovery Policy is maintained by the Datica Security Officer and Privacy Officer.
+The Versionista Contingency Plan establishes procedures to recover Versionista following a disruption resulting from a disaster.
+This Disaster Recovery Policy is maintained by the Versionista Security Officer and Privacy Officer.

 The following objectives have been established for this plan: